Byont-Ventures/hackathon/Backend-Challenges.md

 9. Next to your app, click on `View Key`.
 10. Copy and paste your Alchemy API key (HTTPS) into the format

+**_Comment:_** (Maybe you could also mention there how the guys could get there wallet private keys)

 After populating the command with your private key and API keys, you can paste it into the terminal and run it!
 You are now deploying and verifying the smart contract using your provided wallet.
 Give the verification some time to complete.

+**_Comment:_** (The mentioned script didn't work for me most likely because I'm using wsl and it somehow messes with the paths that you usually use for the Foundry.
+It worked for me only when I added a flag, specifically `FOUNDRY_PROFILE=challenge-12`, and when I changed the source file according to foundry.toml, specifically to `smart-contracts/challenge-12/src/Challenge_12.sol:Challenge12`)

 🎉🎉🎉 **Congratulations!!!** 🎉🎉🎉
 You have just built, deployed, and verified an NFT smart contract!
 Take note of the contract address in the terminal output, for example: `Deployed to: 0x.....` , and let's proceed to the next step!